 He was about to beat his wife.
-He’s on rage.
+He was raging.
 And his tantrum was heating up.

-I was absolutely shocked.
-That was the worst scandal I’ve seen first hand.
-It’s clear he couldn’t control his anger.
-He could’ve waited until he gets home.
+I was shocked.
+That was the worst scandal I’ve seen firsthand.
+It’s clear he couldn’t control his temper.
+He could’ve waited until he got home.

-The second time, he berated his wife again.
+The second time, he berated his wife (again).
 This time, I didn’t know what the issue was.
 His wife did nothing — she just listened and absorbed the wrath.
-She’s probably got used to it.
+She probably got used to it.

 The third time, now it was on me.
-Damn.
+Oh fuck.
 I could tell he wanted to knock me to the ground.
 He was clenching.
-He was out of control.
+He was freaking out.
 He was stomping on the pavement exasperated, like a spoiled brat crying for a lollipop.

 Good heavens.
 Nobody’s hurt physically.
 But the worst part?
 I completely lost trust in him.

 Whether it’s unleashing anger or just immaturity, that’s the worst thing to happen in any relationship.
 Because once you hurt them with your actions or your words, you can never get it back.
 Damage’s been done.

 Even if they love you and they will forgive, that doesn’t change history.
 Remember, forgiving is different from forgetting.

 Until you learn how to control your anger, you’ll always hurt yourself and the people around you.

 There are probably hundreds of advice you can get on the Internet.
 You can try them yourself.
 But I’m speaking from experience.